metacur/earth-and-planets/README.md

 ## Overview

 This is a visualizer that compares the size and mass of planets and stars relative to Earth.
 Each celestial body is animated and color-coded by category.
+This is a relative representation of the size, not an exact size.

 ### Features
 - Displays diameter and mass relative to Earth